cmur2/dyndnsd/README.md

 ### Tracing (experimental)

-For tracing dyndnsd.rb is instrumented using the [OpenTracing](http://opentracing.io/) framework and will emit span tracing data for the most important operations happening during the request/response cycle.
+For tracing, dyndnsd.rb is instrumented using the [OpenTracing](http://opentracing.io/) framework and will emit span tracing data for the most important operations happening during the request/response cycle.
 Using a middleware for Rack allows handling incoming OpenTracing span information properly.

 Currently only one OpenTracing-compatible tracer implementation named [CNCF Jaeger](https://github.com/jaegertracing/jaeger) can be configured to use with dyndnsd.rb.

 ```yaml